jonm58/ghostcp/README.md

   ```
 ### methods:
 ```
-  ttl               #the fake tcp packets will use the TTL you set w-md5             #the fake tcp packets will have a wrong md5 option w-csum            #the fake tcp packets will have a wrong checksum w-ack             #the fake tcp packets will have a wrong ACK number
+  ttl               #The fake TCP packet will use the ttl you set, you need to specify its value above, such as ttl=15 w-md5             #the fake tcp packets will have a wrong md5 option w-csum            #the fake tcp packets will have a wrong checksum w-ack             #the fake tcp packets will have a wrong ACK number